2012-11-27

 Results:

-USB Disk operations will be a zillion times faster.
-The new backup took exactly 23 minutes, which was a slight improvement over the original 8 hours.
+USB Disk operations will be roughly a zillion times faster.
+The new backup took 23 minutes, which was a slight improvement over the original 8 hours.
 Everything, including standard file-copies to this drive, was improved.

 Microsoft made a conservative default setting, which allows you to pull drives without fiddling around with software.
 But if you make these changes, you will have to exercise restraint when pulling a drive; you will have to use the System Tray menu to eject the disk.